Arctic Moves

-Arctic Moves is a run and gun video game which is the third chapter of the Moves Trilogy and preceded by Army Moves in 1986 as well as Navy Moves in 1987.
-The game was developed by Dinamic Software for the Atari ST, but this version was not released due to Dinamic's Software bankruptcy (1992).
+Arctic Moves is a run and gun video game developed by Dinamic Software for the Atari ST, but this version was not released due to Dinamic's Software bankruptcy (1992).
 The game was ported to MS-DOS compatible operating systems and published in 1995 by Dinamic Multimedia.
 The Atari ST version was finally developed by Luis Mariano Garcia (an ex member of Dinamic Software and later, Dinamic Multimedia).
 An Amiga conversion of the Atari ST version was released in February 2017 by Meynaf.
+It is the third installment in the Moves Trilogy and preceded by Army Moves in 1986 as well as Navy Moves in 1987.

 Plot

 After being successful on his previous missions in Army Moves and Navy Moves, Derdhal must now travel to the Arctic and infiltrate a base held by aliens who want to use future human technology for their causes.
 A U-92 submarine takes Derdhal outside the arctic base and he must use his weapons and skills to finally find out what is going on.
 The game follows the issues of the previous ones, especially in difficulty levels.